sestaton/Transposome/README.md

 **CITATION**

-Transposome is published in the journal Bioinformatics, and if you use this software in your work please use the following citation:
+Transposome is published in the journal *Bioinformatics*, and if you use this software in your work please use the following citation:

     Staton SE, and Burke JM.
 2015.
 Transposome: A toolkit for annotation of transposable element families from unassembled sequence reads
         Bioinformatics, doi: 10.1093/bioinformatics/btv059